By Jo Jeffries. Last updated 29th November 2021. Welcome to this guide on claiming for a car accident in Hungary.

 As we mentioned in the “What to do after a car accident” section above, there may be instances where you need emergency medical attention for injuries caused by a car accident in Hungary.
 In this case, you could contact emergency services by calling 112, or 104.

-Payment for certain services can vary depending on if you have travel insurance to cover you after a road accident in Hungary, or if you have a European Health Insurance Card.
+Payment for certain services can vary depending on if you have travel insurance to cover you after a road accident in Hungary, or if you have a Global Health Insurance Card.
 This can also vary depending on what services or treatment you need, and if there are any additional costs applied.

 As we have stated, it is important to report your car accident in Hungary to Hungarian police, as it can help to remedy any disagreements among drivers about who is liable, but it also creates an official record of the incident and could help to support your claim.
 It may also be necessary in cases where the other driver does not have any insurance, or they have fled the scene before authorities could be involved.